nsultova/rechenknecht-dev/README.md

 Things are identical for both groups, except sections that recquire GPU||a lot of disk space, those get skipped when \[vms\] is specified.
 I tend to work around with dummy-roles instead in that case.

+Remote graphical access currenlty is realized via `waypipe`.
+See section `Examples` at the bottom

 The reason I decided to go for mamba, are:
 * obviously keeping things separated
 * enabling my friends to install what they need without needing sudo or spamming the system